carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-consumption.md

 * You will need to [install the latest release](install.md) of kapp-controller on a Kubernetes cluster to go through the examples.
 * The instructions below assume [`kapp`](/kapp) and `kubectl` are installed.
-* The instructions assume you are targeted at the default namespace

 ## Adding package repository